rfhayn/grocery-recipe-manager/docs/prds/milestone-5-app-renaming-and-testflight-deployment.md

 # For each file with header comment:
 //
 //  [FileName].swift
-//  GroceryRecipeManager    ← Update this line
+//  forager    ← Update this line
 //
 //  Created by Rich Hayn on [date]
 //